metacpan/metacpan-cpan-extracted/distros/F/Finance-Alpaca/README.md

         end    => Time::Moment->now->minus_minutes(20)
     );

-Returns a list of Finance::Alpaca::Struct::Trade objects along with other data.
+Returns a list of [Finance::Alpaca::Struct::Trade](https://metacpan.org/pod/Finance%3A%3AAlpaca%3A%3AStruct%3A%3ATrade) objects along with other data.

-The bar endpoint serves  historcial trade data for a given ticker symbol on a specified date.
+The bar endpoint serves historical trade data for a given ticker symbol on a specified date.

 The following parameters are accepted: